 Many people use the terms mortgage prequalification and mortgage preapproval interchangeably.
 But they are very different.

-In its most basic form, a mortgage prequalification involves a mortgage lender asking these questions:
+In its most basic form, a mortgage prequalification involves a mortgage lender or a Realtor or sales associate asking these questions:

 - How much money do you have for a down payment?